When

 Occasionally, we might have an available spot in the queue from a

-cancellation, but this is unusual.
-Is there any way I can get "immediate"
+there any way I can get "immediate"

-delivery?
-Bakker Ventures sometimes stocks
+Ventures sometimes stocks

 kits that are available now.
-What

-if I want my car even later than your waiting time.
+if I want my car even later than your waiting time?

-Your deposit will hold your car for up to 1 year at the
+Your deposit will hold your car for up to 1

 original kit price estimate.
 What

 is the time frame for a turn-key car?
+Add

-Add about 8-12 weeks over the kit
+weeks over the kit

 schedule for painting, wiring and mechanical parts installation.